TritonDataCenter/rfd/rfd/0006/README.md

-If we now want to look at what we'd need to do, we'd want to create some new interface that helps provide a way for our new software to have these events noticed and emitted and have a new SDC component that is in charge of helping deal with these events and potentially perform diagnosis.
+If we now want to look at what we'd need to do, we'd want to create some new interface that helps provide a way for our new software to have these events noticed and emitted and have a new Triton component that is in charge of helping deal with these events and potentially perform diagnosis.
 That API would help facilitate the use cases of 1, 2, 4, and 5 across the cloud and interact with the local fmd as appropriate.

 By integrating with the local fmd, we can provide operators a centralized view of the state of a given compute node's health.
-This will also allow the new SDC component to integrate with the current notion of cases and retirement that fmd has today.
+This will also allow the new Triton component to integrate with the current notion of cases and retirement that fmd has today.

 We may also want to create a new fmd-like daemon which knows how to do simpler mappings of events to knowledge articles and tracking that which doesn't relate to the current fmd implementation, but leverages the same metadata.
-This would allow an sdc or manta component to emit an event that can be noticed, transformed into a knowledge article, and alert an operator.
+This would allow an Triton or Manta component to emit an event that can be noticed, transformed into a knowledge article, and alert an operator.